devansh2610/StickHero-JavaFX/README.md

 **Animation and Transitions:**
 The game involves various animations and transitions to move StickHero, extend the stick, rotate StickHero, and transition the camera when StickHero moves to a new section of the level.
 These are controlled using various functions such as extendStick(), rotateStick(), flipStickhero(), etc. The code employs heavy use of transitions.

-**Input Handling:**
-The code handles keyboard and mouse input.
-The SPACE key is used to extend the stick, and the left mouse button is used to flip StickHero vertically.

-**JUNIT Tests:**
-The Test folder contains JUNIT tests.

-**BONUS PARTS:**
-Multithreading:
-The code uses threads (rotateAnimate and moveAnimate) to handle stick rotation and StickHero movement, respectively.
-Therefore, the code runs on a total of 3 threads, one is the MAIN threadm and the other 2 being the rotateAnimate and moveAnimate threads.

-File I/O and Serialization/Deserialization:
-The code uses Serialization and Deserialization to save the scores of the game in a file and load them everytime the gun runs.

-Multiple platforms coverage:
-Unlike the original game in which only 2 platforms are visible at a time, we can directly cover multiple platforms in this implementation of the game.
-For example, if there are 3 platforms in the screen currently, and the user is on platform1 and the stick can extend and cover platform3, then the player can directly go from platform1 to platform3.

-Randomization:
-If the player does go for multiple platforms coverage and collects cherries during that, then the player may be randomly rewarded bonus points for this.